Can White House Bowling Heal GOP Divisions And Spare The Health Care Bill?

 Meadows is chairman of the Freedom Caucus, and with a slight Southern drawl, he chooses his words carefully.
 He went to the White House last Thursday for a meeting with the president and several other congressional conservatives.

-"Anytime that you're with the president of the United States, you feel like you're with a guy that you've known for years," said Meadows a few hours later.
+"Anytime that you're with the president of the United States, you feel like you're with a guy that you've known for years," Meadows said a few hours later.

 Count him as charmed, but not sold.
 He gives the president an A-plus for listening.
 The question, though, is whether he'll see any changes to the legislation that reflect his concerns and those of others in his caucus.